How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 7. FAQs for AuctionMyPlate buyers and sellers

-Do I pay DVLA or AuctionMyPlate for the £80 fee?
+Do I pay DVLA or AuctionMyPlate the £80 fee?

-The £80 DVLA fee is a DVLA charge, not a profit for AuctionMyPlate.
+The £80 is a DVLA charge, not profit for AuctionMyPlate.

-Who actually pays it (buyer or seller) will depend on the terms of your specific sale, which should be clear in the listing and auction details.
+Who pays it (buyer or seller) depends on the specific sale terms and should be clear in the listing/auction details.

-Can I drive my car with the new private plate while I’m “waiting on DVLA”?
+Can I drive my car with the new private plate while waiting on DVLA?

-You must not display the new plate on the vehicle until DVLA has confirmed the assignment.
-Until then, the legal registration is still the old one.
+No. You must not display the new plate until DVLA confirms the assignment.

 What if the seller doesn’t complete the DVLA part?